styresdc/cloudDrive/README.md

 # cloudDrive

 Tool to aggregate storage across multiple cloud providers.
+Multithreaded and chunk use for speed.

 Using Box, Google Drive, and Dropbox python modules.